 One of the greatest blessings in America is the ability for anyone, no matter their economic background or family history, to work hard and succeed.
 As the first person in my family to attend college, I know firsthand the transformative power of education.

 I believe every child in America should have access to a high-quality education in a safe and welcoming environment, regardless of whether their education takes place in a public school, private school, home school or non-traditional setting.
 As the wife of a school teacher, I know that our education system faces challenges.
 American students have been testing below their international peers, debt for college students has skyrocketed, and the federal government’s resources for education are strained.
 But I firmly believe America has the ability to produce the best and brightest students, from preschool through graduate school.

 More on Education

-WASHINGTON, D.C. – Rep. Jackie Walorski (IN-02) today announced this week’s honoree for her ‘Who’s Who in IN-02’ initiative.
-During a speech on the House floor, Walorski congratulated the North Miami Future Farmers of America (FFA) for raising funds to help fellow student Evan Exmeyer, who suffers from cerebral palsy.
+WASHINGTON, D.C. – Rep. Jackie Walorski (IN-02) announced this week’s honoree for her ‘Who’s Who in IN-02’ initiative.
+During a speech on the House floor, Walorski congratulated educator Jenna McGivney of Southwood Junior-Senior High School for being selected to participate in the Library of Congress Teaching with Primary Sources Summer Teacher Institute.

 The teacher institute is reserved for teachers around the country and trains them in primary-source-based teaching strategies to take back to their school districts, apply in the classroom and share with colleagues.

 As part of her September Education Tour, Representative Jackie Walorski (IN-02) visited two schools in Miami County on Tuesday.

 Sept.
 02--ELKHART -- U.S. Rep. Jackie Walorski traveled to Elkhart Tuesday, visiting Roosevelt STEAM Academy here as part of a two-day tour focused on education.